ickerwx/tcpproxy/README.md

 The call above is for the first tcpproxy instance between the client and Burp (or whatever tool you want to use).
 The target IP is the IP Burp is using, target port tp is Burp's listening port.
 For listening IP li and listening port lp you either configure the client or do some ARP spoofing/iptables magic.
 With -om you prepare the data for burp.
 Since Burp only consumes HTTP, use the http_post module after the deserializer to prepend an HTTP header.
 Then manipulate the data within burp.
 Take care to configure Burp to redirect the data to the second tcpproxy instance's listen IP/listen port and enable invisible proxying.
 Burp's response will be HTTP with an XML body, so in the incoming chain (-im) first strip the header (http_strip), then serialize the XML before the data is sent to the client.
 ```
-$ CLASSPATH=./lib/*:/pathTo/jarFiles/* jython27 tcpproxy.py -ti <JavaServerIP> -tp <JavaServerPort> -lp <BurpSuiteTargetPort> -im javaxml:mode=deserial,http_post -om http_strip,javaxml:mode=serial
+$ CLASSPATH=./lib/*:/pathTo/jarFiles/* jython27 tcpproxy.py -ti <JavaServerIP> -tp <JavaServerPort> -lp <BurpSuiteTargetPort> -im javaxml:mode=deserial,http_ok -om http_strip,javaxml:mode=serial
 ```
 This is the second tcpproxy instance.
 Burp will send the data there if you correctly configured the request handling in Burp's proxy listener options.
 Before sending the data to the server in the outgoing chain (-om), first strip the HTTP header, then serialize the XML.
-The server's response will be handled by the incoming chain (-im), so deserialize it, prepend the HTTP header, then send the data to burp.
+The server's response will be handled by the incoming chain (-im), so deserialize it, prepend the HTTP response header, then send the data to burp.

 Using this setup, you are able to take advantage of Burp's capabilities, like the repeater or intruder or simply use it for logging purposes.
 This was originally the idea of jbarg.